Azure-Samples/azure-sql-db-vector-search/README.md

 ## Samples

+### Getting Started

+A simple getting started to get familiar with common vector functions is available here: [Getting-Started](./Getting-Started/getting-started.ipynb)

 ### Embeddings

 Learn how to get embeddings from OpenAI directly from Azure SQL using the sample available the [`Embeddings/T-SQL`](./Embeddings/T-SQL) folder.